 4 ecommerce supply chain strategies for small or large shops

-Supply chain managers should always be looking for ways to improve and optimize logistics and fulfillment.
+Supply chain managers should always be looking for ways to improve and optimize logistics systems and fulfillment.
 Here are some tried-and-tested strategies that fast-growing direct-to-consumer (DTC) brands have done to increase efficiency and improve online sales, whether on a single store or taking an omnichannel approach.

 1. Use multiple fulfillment centers